 Infection Control Exam (ICE) Prep and Review for Dental Assistants - On Demand Webinar

 Infection Control, DANB or state Certification, for Dental Assistants is mandatory in many states.
 The PLS ICE review and prep kit provides a blueprint for DANB exam readiness and is comprehensive!
-It includes a recorded lecture, power point, downloadable handouts, practice questions and a Q&A scheduled live webinar.
+It includes a recorded lecture, power point, downloadable handouts and practice questions.
 The instructor is certified in Bloodborne Pathogens and a Dental Hygiene Educator with extensive lecture and practical experience.
 This review course is NOT the DANB exam.

 This course was evaluated by participants in the live webinar.
 Here is the overall scoring.
 See product reviews for responses from those who gave us permission to publish their comments.